 Margaret Lee Chadwick, the founder of Chadwick School, believed that choice of dress is a means of self-expression for students, so we do not have uniforms.
 However, we do have a dress code that requires that all students dress appropriately and in good taste for school.
 Students receive guidelines to help them in making their choices about what to wear.

 We are a dynamic community made up of students, parents, alumni, trustees, faculty, administrators, staff and supportive friends.
 We welcome parent participation in the school; this spirit of involvement enhances our community and the experience of all concerned, especially the students.
-All parents are members of the Chadwick Parents’ Association (CPA), which provides a range of opportunities to participate and to support the school’s mission.
+All parents are automatically made members of the Chadwick Parents’ Association (CPA), which provides a range of opportunities to participate and to support the school’s mission.
 The CPA was founded for the purpose of “giving assistance to the faculty and administration of the school, and carrying on activities generally intended to promote and support the school.”
 The Annual Fund depends on a network of parents who volunteer their time to contact fellow parents to encourage their support of Chadwick’s programs through charitable giving.
 Chadwick’s Friends of the Library (FOL) supports the library and reading at Chadwick, and among other activities, supports an exceptional book fair every fall.
 The Dolphin Booster Club supports Chadwick’s extensive athletic program.
-The Limelighters parent group supports the performing arts and all its activities, programs and productions.
+The Limelighters support the performing arts and all its activities, programs and productions.
 Chadwick's STEM program also has a parent support group.
 Other opportunities include driving for Chadwick’s extensive community service program or volunteering in the admissions office to welcome prospective parents.
 We rely on the richness and diversity of talent in our parent body; there is something for everyone.
+The CPA also provides opportunities for educational and social engagements with parents.

 OPPORTUNITIES TO GET TO KNOW CHADWICK